-RULE 43 Member Reporting Obligations
+RULE 44 Member Reporting Obligations

-- 1. Every Member shall report to the IAAF promptly the names of Athletes who have signed a written agreement to these Anti-Doping Rules and Anti-Doping Regulations in order to be eligible to compete in International Competitions (see Rule 30.3).
+- Every Member shall report to the IAAF promptly the names of Persons who have signed a written agreement to these Anti-Doping Rules and Anti-Doping Regulations in order to be eligible to compete or participate in International Competitions (see Rule 30.3).
 A copy of the signed agreement shall in each case be forwarded by the Member to the IAAF Office. - 2.
-Every Member shall report to the IAAF and WADA promptly any TUEs that are granted in accordance with Rule 34.9(b). - 3.
-Every Member shall report to the IAAF promptly, and in all circumstances, within 14 days of notice to it, any Adverse Analytical Finding obtained in the course of Testing carried out by that Member or in that Member's Country or Territory, together with the name of the Athlete concerned and all documents relevant to the Adverse Analytical Finding in question. - 4.
-Every Member shall keep the IAAF Anti-Doping Administrator updated at all times on the results management process to be conducted under these Anti-Doping Rules (see Rule 37.2). - 5.
+Every Member shall report to the IAAF and WADA promptly any TUEs that are granted in accordance with Rule 34.8. - 3.
+Every Member shall report to the IAAF promptly, and in all circumstances, within 14 days of notice to it, any Adverse Analytical Finding or Atypical Finding obtained in the course of Testing carried out by that Member or in that Member's Country or Territory, together with the name of the Athlete concerned and all documents relevant to the Adverse Analytical Finding or Atypical Finding in question. - 4.
+Every Member shall keep the IAAF Anti-Doping Administrator updated at all times on the results management process to be conducted under these Anti-Doping Rules (see Rule 37.2 above). - 5.
 Every Member shall report, as part of its annual report to the IAAF to be submitted within the first three months of each year (see Article 4.9 of the Constitution), all Testing conducted by that Member or conducted in that Member's Country or Territory in the previous year (other than by the IAAF).
 This report shall be sorted by Athlete, identifying when the Athlete was tested, the entity conducting the Testing and whether the Testing was In-Competition or Out-of-Competition.
 The IAAF may choose periodically to publish such data as is received from its Members under this Rule. - 6.
-The IAAF shall report to WADA every second year on the IAAF's compliance with the Code, including the compliance of its Members.
+Every Member shall report any information suggesting or relating to an anti-doping rule violation under these Anti-Doping Rules to its National Anti-Doping Organisation and to the IAAF and to cooperate with investigations conducted by any Anti-Doping Organisation with authority to conduct the investigation. - 7.
+Every Member shall report to the IAAF the outcome of an investigation that is conducted pursuant to Rule 37.13. - 8.
+Every Member shall report to the IAAF within 5 days the commencement of any CAS appeal to which the Member and/or an Athlete or Athlete Support Personnel under its jurisdiction is a party that arises from a decision taken under these Anti-Doping Rules or the rules of the Member (including where a hearing has been held